fbedussi/elm15/README.md

-An elm implementation of the game of fifteen
+An elm implementation of the 15-puzzle